Overview

 Dataset

 This track follows the MMToM-QA benchmark.
+For model development and training, use the official training set.
 You will need to generate answers to the questions in MMToM-QA/Benchmark/questions.json and store the results in the following JSON format for evaluation.

 Submission format